chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 1. Modify the database to the state it was in before the changelogs.
 For example, if your changelog added a table called `T_Employee` then remove the `T_Employee` table from the database before attempting to redeploy your application to Heroku.

-###Updating your application###
+###Updating your Heroku application###
-After making changes to your application, and updating your Git repository with those changes, you can push those changes to Heroku as follows:
+After making changes to your project, and updating your Git repository with those changes, you can push those changes to Heroku as follows:

 ```
 $ git push heroku master